 At Avalon, we offer multiple ayahuasca retreats yearly, along with multiple other retreats, for overall well being.
 You’re in good hands with multiple experienced shamans, therapists, and guardians to guide you through your spiritual journey.

-Below we will explain the basics of ayahuasca and what you could expect during your retreat.
-We invite you to learn about this important tool of the shaman and how it can help you achieve inner peace and a better outlook on life.
+Below we will explain the basics of ayahuasca for beginners and what you could expect during your retreat.
+We invite you to learn about this important tool the shaman has and how it can help you achieve inner peace and a better outlook on life.

 What Is Ayahuasca?

 The most relevant question that needs to be answered when it comes to Ayahuasca for beginners is to know what it is.
 Ayahuasca is a psychoactive drink that consists of usually two, but sometimes many different plants depending on the desired intoxicating effects.
 We use a common combination, Banisteriopsis caapi and Psychotria viridis or Chagropanga mixed with water.
 People usually consume ayahuasca during a shamanic ceremony, as is the method we employ at Avalon.

 The use of ayahuasca and similar substances dates back to at least 900 B.C., as depicted in artwork from indigenous tribes throughout Amazonia and other parts of South America.
 Shamans used psychoactive substances for healing, predictions, and religious purposes.
 Traditionally, people who consumed it did so within the ritualistic confines of the tribe or group they were associated with.